For Referrers

 Can I get feedback on how a break went?

-• We do not routinely provide feedback to referrers following a break, but you are welcome to call us for information if required.
+• We do not routinely provide feedback to referrers following a break.
+However, you are welcome to contact us if information is required.

 how else does honeypot support young carers?